Discovery-Limited/SetAppWeek4/ScenarioEUserStories.md

 + Are you be able to shuffle through the playlists or want to have radio that comes up with new songs for you?

-- No, I prefer to choose my own songs and also be able to choose songs inside playlists.

-Note: User prefers to have full control over the songs, wants to select what she likes, able to change song queue and playlists.

 ### Question 5 - Akobir UP2158827:

 ### Question 6 - Tobi UP2079666: